The History of Your Parish Church |

 When I read of the labours of the parishioners in 1828 I wondered how many days Mr. Cook and Mr. Franklin and Mr. Brincklow worked with their horses.

 We can measure our giving in terms of what we earn in a day.
 We can tithe what we earn in a given period and send one-tenth to the Church.
 Here are sensible ways of maintaining the standards set by our forefathers.
-I hope the Appeal will be widely and generously supported and may God bless the work of restoration.

 Dear Parishioners,